Our fear of forgetting important things

 And yes - they are all important.
 Prioritized but important.

-We don’t want to loose it
+We don’t want to lose it

 having serious meaning or worth : deserving or requiring serious attention